What is virtual fencing?

 Other welfare concerns of virtual fencing relate to potential irritation and/or ulceration of the skin due to the use of collars, choking on collars and equipment malfunction .

 What laws control the use of virtual fencing in Australia?

-State and territory animal welfare legislation determine where and what type of electronic devices can or cannot be used to contain livestock.
-The electronic collars have been trialled on farms in Queensland, New South Wales and Tasmania as part of the Department of Agriculture and Water Resources Rural Research and Development for Profit Program (see here for more information).
+State and territory animal welfare legislation determines where and what type of electronic devices can or cannot be used to contain livestock.
+The electronic collars have been trialled on farms in Queensland, New South Wales and Tasmania as part of the Department of Agriculture and Water Resources Rural Research and Development for Profit Program (see here for more information and the final report).
 Currently, the collars are not commercially available in Victoria, South Australia, Western Australia, Northern Territory and the ACT.
 However, exemption permits can be obtained for research purposes.
 In Victoria for example, electronic collars can be used on cattle, sheep, goats, pigs, camels, alpacas or llamas as part of a scientific procedure, or a program of scientific procedures, approved under a licence granted under Part 3 of the Prevention of Cruelty to Animals Act 1986.
 In the Northern Territory, an exemption to the Animal Welfare Act will allow cattle to be fitted with the collars and trials of the technology to take place.

 What is the RSPCA’s view?

 The RSPCA is opposed to the use of electronically activated devices that deliver an electric shock to animals, as these are aversive.
 RSPCA supports the use of humane husbandry and management practices that do not cause pain, injury, suffering or distress.